kyriosaa/cps/README.md

 ## Features

 - **Collision Prevention -** An ultrasonic sensor constantly records and updates data to check if any object gets close to the device.
 Once an object gets within 10 units (cm/in) of distance to the device, the device triggers a lock on all operations.
+- **Warning Buzzer -** A buzzer will beep in accordance to the distance of any object that is detected by the ultrasonic sensor.
 - **Warning LED Light -** A yellow LED will blink in accordance with the distance of any object that is detected by the ultrasonic sensor.
 - **Locked LED Light -** A red LED will blink when the device is locked due to a close object.